 The Details of the Southwest Travel Funds Extension

-In the past, Southwest has usually extended travel funds for up to a year if you ask them, but they reduce your credit by $100 to do so.
+In the past, Southwest has usually extended travel funds for up to a year if you asked, but they reduced your credit by $100 to do so.

 Here’s how it works:

-- Southwest Unused Travel Funds that expire between March 1-May 31, 2020, now expire June 30, 2021
+- Southwest Unused Travel Funds that expire between March 1-September 7, 2020, now expire September 7, 2022

-- Newly-created travel funds due to a flight cancellation between March 1-May 31, 2020, will now expire June 30, 2021
+- Travel funds created between March 1-September 7, 2020 due to a flight cancellation will now expire September 7, 2022

 When will we see these changes?